-- 5. Monument proposals shall be considered by the applicable (or closest applicable) City commission/s and department/s associated with the proposed location for the Monument.
-That commission shall make a recommendation to the City Manager for approval or disapproval based on consistency with this Policy and as further described in the Review Process.
-The City Manager may accept or deny the recommendation from the commission as further provided in the review process. - 6.
-The City shall only proceed with the design, fabrication, and installation of a Monument after completion of the review process and the conclusion is to move forward.
-In reviewing a proposed monument, the relevant Departments, the applicable City Commission and City Manager shall review the proposal based upon the criteria set forth in this Policy
+- The City may decline to approve or to accept a monument for any lawful reason. - Monument proposals shall be considered by the applicable (or closest applicable) City commission/s and department/s associated with the proposed location for the monument.
+That commission shall make a recommendation to the City Manager for approval or disapproval based on consistency with this framework (Policy) and as further described in the Review Process.
+The City Manager may accept or deny the recommendation from the commission as further provided in the review process. - The City shall only proceed with the design, fabrication, and installation of a monument after completion of the review process and if the conclusion is to move forward.
+In reviewing a proposed monument, the relevant departments, the applicable City Commission and City Manager shall review the proposal based upon the criteria set forth in this framework (Policy).